 The Lupus Foundation of America estimates that at least 1.5 million Americans have lupus and more than 16,000 new cases are reported annually across the country.

 If you have lupus, your best chances of getting affordable life insurance is to apply through a broker, like Quotacy.
-Brokers are not tied to one life insurance company and are able to shop the market.

 We want you to get approved and will work hard to help you get coverage.
 Start the process by getting a free term life insurance quote or keep reading for more in-depth information about life insurance and lupus.

 Try our term life insurance calculator to understand how much coverage you should have and how long it should last.

 How Does a Lupus Diagnosis Impact Life Insurance Rates?

 Life insurance companies decide whether or not to approve an applicant based on their risk of premature death.
 Your health isn’t the only factor taken into account, others include:

 - Avocations (hobbies)